The Aviation Law Review: China

 China is a party to the following multilateral agreements relating to international carriage: the Convention on International Civil Aviation, the Warsaw Convention and its Hague Protocol, and the Montreal Convention.

-In the CAL it stipulates that, as to international carriage, where contradiction appears between the CAL and the international treaties to which China is a signatory or party, provisions of international treaties shall prevail, except those on which China has made reservations.
+In the CAL it stipulates that, as to international carriage, where a contradiction appears between the CAL and the international treaties to which China is a signatory or party, the provisions of international treaties shall prevail, except those on which China has made reservations.

 ii Internal and other non-convention carriage